jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 "This is a simple syntax fix - focus on speed over analysis"
 ```

-<span id="structure-your-coding-instructions-with-xml-like-syntax"></span>

-#### Structure your coding instructions with XML-like syntax
+#### Structure coding instructions with XML-like syntax

-Working with Cursor, OpenAI found that GPT-5 responds particularly well to XML-like structure for coding guidelines.
-This helps the model understand the hierarchy and relationship between different requirements.
+Working with Cursor, OpenAI found that GPT-5 responds particularly well to XML-like structure for coding guidelines:

 ```text
 <code_editing_rules>